chloecinders/visual-refresh-compact-title-bar/README.md

     --vr-header-snippet-server-padding: 16px !important;
     /* controls the space the window buttons get on the channel header, experiment around with this if you get gaps or the buttons overlap! */
     --vr-header-snippet-space: 180px !important;
+    /* controls the space to the right of the window buttons, good if you are using themes like midnight which add padding to the bar */
+    --vr-header-snippet-button-padding: 0 !important;
 }
 ```
 ### --vr-header-snippet-space cheat sheet